ManlyMarco/KK_ImageSeriesRecorder/README.md

 5. Click on the Start recording button and then quickly start your animations.
 6. To convert the created images to a video you can use the [Images to video](http://en.cze.cz/Images-to-video) tool.
 To convert to an animated GIF or APNG you can use editor like Photoshop or one of the many image to GIF converters.

+This plugin is best used with the VMDPlayer plugin (it allows you to load and play MMD animation files in Koikatu Studio).

 ### How is this plugin better than just recording the game window?
 - Images can be of larger resolution than game window and can have arbitrary aspect ratios.
 - Images are compressed to PNG, so no quality is lost.